Skip to main content

 Step 6: Execute a Contract

-Once you’ve selected a vendor, work with you business office to execute a contract for your project.
-When you get to this step, check with your department’s business manager or contracting specialist to make sure you follow your agency’s contracting policies and for general guidance preparing and routing your contract documents.
+Once you’ve selected a vendor, work with your business office to execute a contract for your project.
+When you get to this step, check with your department’s business manager or contracting specialist to make sure you follow your agency’s contracting policies and for general guidance on preparing and routing your contract documents.
 If you have selected a Statewide Marketing Contractor, please refer to the Using the Statewide Marketing Contracts page for more details.

 Contracting Notes